On This Page

 Cabins / Huts

 The Rainbow cabin is located in the Mackenzie Valley below Boyd Pass.
-It is very rustic and without any sleeping platforms.
-It does, however, have a wood stove.
+In the summer of 2019 the historic Rainbow Cabin was overhauled by a team of ranger, student ranger and volunteers and is open to backcountry travelers.
+It has a new roof, windows, floor, wood stove, bunk beds and outdoor counter and wash up area.
+There is a primitive pit toilet and a bear cache available nearby.
 It is only available in the summer and people should be prepared to camp outside in the event that the cabin is full.
 There is no charge to stay in this cabin and no bookings are needed in order to use the cabin.

 The Tweedsmuir Ski Club operates a cabin close to the downhill ski area.
 Overnight stays can be reserved by calling the club at 250 982-2231.
 The Rainbow cabin, located in the Mackenzie Valley, is for emergency use only.
 Free winter camping is permitted in the Rainbow Range parking lot.
 There is an outhouse, but you must either bring your own drinking water or melt snow.